MotifExplainer: a Motif-based Graph Neural Network Explainer: Experimental Studies

 \subsection{Datasets and Experimental Settings}

-\textbf{Datasets.} We evaluate the proposed methods using different downstream tasks on three datasets to demonstrate the effectiveness of our model.
-The statistic and properties of the three datasets are shown in table~\ref{table:statistic}.
-These datasets are synthetic and biological data.
-Two of them are for graph classification tasks, and one is for the node classification task.
+We evaluate the proposed methods using different downstream tasks on seven datasets to demonstrate the effectiveness of our model.
+The statistic and properties of seven datasets are summarized in Table~\ref{table:statistic}.
 The details are introduced below.

-\underline{MUTAG} is a Chemical compound dataset of drugs containing 4,337 molecule graphs.
-Each graph can be categorized into mutagen and non-mutagen, which indicates the mutagenic effects on Gramnegative bacterium Salmonella typhimurium.
-Each graph in this dataset represents a molecule, while nodes and edges are atoms and bonds.
+\textbf{Datasets.} \underline{MUTAG}~\cite{kazius2005derivation, riesen2008iam} is a chemical compound dataset containing 4,337 molecule graphs.
+Each graph can be categorized into mutagen and non-mutagen which indicates the mutagenic effects on Gramnegative bacterium Salmonella typhimurium.